 Student monks from Kalimpong Sakya Monastery

 Kalimpong Sakya Monastery, a project near and dear to His Holiness Ratna Vajra Rinpoche, the 42nd Sakya Trizin’s heart, took many years to come to fruition.
 It is currently the only Sakya monastery in the Himalayan mountain region of Kalimpong in West Bengal.
 For many years, the local community of devoted Sakya followers expressed the need for a suitable Sakya spiritual center, where they could properly practice their faith and carry on their spiritual traditions.
-In response to this, in 2006, the construction and establishment of Kalimpong Sakya Monastery was initiated by HH Ratna Vajra Rinpoche, under the guidance of his father, His Holiness Kyabgon Gongma Trichen Rinpoche.
-A ceremony was conducted to mark the beginning of the admission of new monks on the auspicious day of July 6th.
+In response to this, in 2006, the establishment of Kalimpong Sakya Monastery was initiated by HH Ratna Vajra Rinpoche, under the guidance of his holy father, His Holiness Kyabgon Gongma Trichen Rinpoche.
+A ceremony was conducted to mark the beginning of the admission of new monks on the auspicious lunar birthday of Guru Padmasambhava (10th day of the 5th lunar month).
 Before and during construction of the main monastery, the staff and newly admitted monks endured many hardships, living and operating out of an old, rundown building from the previous landlord, which served as their living quarters, shrine hall, as well as classrooms.

-Finally, almost a decade later, on September 14, 2015, the Kalimpong Sakya Monastery, also known as Tsechen Thinley Dargye Ling, was formally inaugurated with hundreds of devotees in attendance.
-While the main monastery has been completed, phase 2 is still ongoing, and includes the construction of a library, protector shrine, guest teachers’ accommodations, offices, etc.
+Finally, almost a decade later on September 14, 2015, the auspicious lunar birthday of His Holiness the 41st Gongma Trichen Rinpoche (1st day of the 8th lunar month), Kalimpong Sakya Monastery, also known as Tsechen Thinley Dargye Ling, was formally inaugurated with hundreds of devotees in attendance.
+While the main monastery has been completed, phase 2 is still ongoing with construction of the library underway.

 The 2019 grant from Sachen Foundation primarily supports the basic living and education costs for the student monks, and annual wages for the staff.
-Currently, the monastery has around 155 monks, ranging in age from 8 to 25 years.
-Many of them come from poor families in remote places in Nepal, Bhutan, India, and Mongolia.
-There are 19 dedicated staff members and teachers provide the young monks with food, clothing, accommodation, medical care, instruction, and also arrange for recreational activities during the holidays.
-The teachers teach a traditional monastic curriculum, including Buddhist philosophy, ritual studies, and the Tibetan and English languages.
+Currently, the monastery has 160 student monks, many who are originally from poor families in remote places in Nepal, Bhutan, India, and Mongolia.
+There are approximately 26 dedicated teachers and more than 10 other staff members who provide the young monks with education, food, clothing, accommodation, medical care, and also arrange for recreational activities during the holidays.
+The teachers teach a traditional monastic curriculum, including Buddhist philosophy, ritual studies, the Tibetan and English languages, science, etc.